 I know I need to do much more and work much harder if I want the business to keep growing… but I also want to spend quality time with the girls.
 Bella is very energetic and needs constant stimulation, so I spend a big part of the day taking her to different playgroups and activities… I am hoping to spend more time working on Nectarina once she starts full time nursery school in September.
 I am so proud of what I have achieved so far… and look forward to a challenging future!

 Lola Gonzalez is full time mummy to Bella 3 and Sophia 6months her business Nectarina is a treasure trove for any mummy with daughters, and lucky for Lola she has two!Found this useful wondering how you can show me your appreciation?
-Well why not ➡
+Well, there are some ways you can say thanks and support my website: ➡